veterinarium/slate/source/includes/_usecases.md

 ## Discharging Patients

 At the end of hospitalization, the clinic staff will usually discharge the patient.
 During this step, Smart Flow Sheet generates a set of documents (in pdf format) that your practice management software might want to attach to the patient record.
+The list of documents to attach is determined by the user on the Settings/Documents Management page.

+### Documents Management in Smart Flow

+From `Settings / Documents Management` page (see image below) the user will be able to turn on/off exporting of the documents after patient discharge.
+If the user disables `EXPORT DOCUMENTS TO EMR` option then:

+* `reportPath` fields in [hospitalization](#the-hospitalization-object), [anesthetic](#the-anesthetic-object), [form](#the-form-object) objects will be NULL;
+* access to the documents with API will return 465 with the message *"The manager turned off the document on the Settings / Documents management page"*;

+If the user enables `EXPORT DOCUMENTS TO EMR` option then they may specify which documents to export to EMR in `Files To Retain After Discharge` section.
 Below is the list of such reports with references of how to download them using the API:

 * [Flowsheet report](#download-the-flowsheet-report)
 * [Medical records report](#download-the-medical-records-report)